Joint Tenancy Property in an Arizona Probate

 Before Mr. Smith died, he and his wife sold the property that they held as joint tenants with the right of survivorship.
 However, when Mr. Smith died, the sale was still pending.

 Mrs. Smith, as one of the joint tenancy owners, had an absolute right to one-half of the proceeds.
-She claimed that she also had the right to the rest given the way the couple held title.
+She claimed that she also had the right to the rest given the way the couple held a title.

 In a joint tenancy with right of survivorship, when one spouse dies, their share goes to the surviving spouse.
 The estate claimed that the contract of sale voided the joint tenancy.

 The Supreme Court considered the four unities necessary for a joint tenancy.
-These are: (1) time (2) title (3) interest and (4) possession.
+These are (1) time (2) title (3) interest and (4) possession.

 Although a contract of sale does not change the unities of time, title or possession, it does change interest.
 The interest held by the owners is merely title held as security for payment of the purchase price.
 The buyer holds beneficial title by equitable conversion.